expo/expo/docs/pages/versions/unversioned/sdk/audio.md

 In order to define your own custom recording options, you must provide a dictionary of the following key value pairs.

 - `isMeteringEnabled` : a boolean that determines whether audio level information will be part of the status object under the "metering" key.

+- `keepAudioActiveHint` : a boolean that hints to keep the audio active after `prepareAsync` completes.
+Setting this value can improve the speed at which the recording starts.
+Only set this value to `true` when you call `startAsync` immediately after `prepareAsync`.
+This value is automatically set when using `Audio.recording.createAsync()`.

 - `android` : a dictionary of key-value pairs for the Android platform.
 This key is required.